Roy-043/FreeCAD/CODE_OF_CONDUCT.md

 Project maintainers who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+## Scope

+This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
+Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
+Representation of a project may be further defined and clarified by project maintainers.

+The Forum Guidelines apply to the FreeCAD Forum but may also be adopted for other FreeCAD social media channels.

 ## Attribution